Mirror83/miscalleneous-bash/README.md

 sudo apt install imagemagik
 ```

-You can test that this command behaves as expected using
+You can test that this command behaves as expected using the images in [./images/bmps](./images/bmps/)

 ### Image Attributions
 These are the attributions for the images in the [images](./images/) folder.